church entryway with an accessible ramp

 Dialogue of Theological Exchange – You will explore core beliefs, texts, doctrines, and worldviews of various religious traditions.
 You will learn to compare them respectfully and appreciate how religious convictions shape self-understanding, relationships with others, and our sense of meaning in the world.

 In the capstone project, you will apply the principles of interfaith dialogue to a real-world issue of your choice.
-You will demonstrate your ability to foster mutual understanding, address societal challenges, and propose actionable solutions through research, reflection, and engagement with people of diverse faith perspectives and spiritualities.
+You will demonstrate your ability to foster mutual understanding, address societal challenges, and propose actionable solutions through research, reflection, and engagement with people of diverse faith perspectives and spiritualities

 Diploma Outcomes